Abdelrahman-G/Library-Management-System/README.md

 - `In`: at least one copy has `Available` status.
 - `Out`: the book has one or more copies, but none are available.
-- A book with no physical copies is excluded from both results.

 ### Authors and categories